opencensus-integrations/ocsql/README.md

     db     *sql.DB
 )

-// Explicitly wrap the SQLite3 driver with ocsql driver = ocsql.Wrap(&sqlite3.SQLiteDriver{})
+// Explicitly wrap the SQLite3 driver with ocsql. driver = ocsql.Wrap(&sqlite3.SQLiteDriver{})

-// Register our ocsql wrapper as a database driver sql.Register("ocsql-sqlite3", driver)
+// Register our ocsql wrapper as a database driver. sql.Register("ocsql-sqlite3", driver)

-// Connect to a SQLite3 database using the ocsql driver wrapper db, err = sql.Open("ocsql-sqlite3", "resource.db")
+// Connect to a SQLite3 database using the ocsql driver wrapper. db, err = sql.Open("ocsql-sqlite3", "resource.db")
 ```